Last updated: January 2026

 Can you get accommodation through clearing?

-The short answer to this question is yes, absolutely!
-Many universities offer guaranteed accommodation to all first-year students, including those who come through clearing.
-Even if your university doesn’t offer this guarantee, they’ll likely have places available, so you don’t need to panic.
+The short answer: yes, absolutely!
+Lots of unis offer guaranteed accommodation to all first-years, including those coming through clearing.
+Even if yours doesn’t offer this guarantee, they usually keep places held back, so don’t sweat it.

-Of course, going through clearing means you might not be able to choose from the full range of accommodation available.
-Some of the most popular options might be fully booked.
-However, you’ll most likely still be able to find somewhere within your budget, even if it’s not exactly what you wanted.
+Of course, going through clearing means you might not get first dibs on the most popular halls.
+Some options might be fully booked.
+However, you should still be able to find somewhere that fits your budget, even if it’s not exactly what you wanted.

 When and how to get accommodation through clearing

-Once you’ve accepted your place through clearing, most universities will invite you to their student portal, which will include information on how to book clearing accommodation.
-You’ll typically be asked to choose your preferred accommodation type and give your top three choices.
+Once you’ve accepted your place through clearing, check your emails.
+Most unis will invite you straight into their student portal, which will include information on how to book clearing accommodation.
+You’ll be asked to rank your top three accommodation choices.

-If you don’t receive information from your university’s accommodation team, it’s worth getting in touch with them as soon as you can.
+If you don’t hear from your university’s accommodation team, call them as soon as you can.
 They should have an accommodation office or a clearing hotline you can call.

-There might be a limited number of spaces, so it’s best to start applying for accommodation as quickly as possible after you’ve got your university place.
-If there aren’t many places or a lot of competition, you might end up on a waiting list – which is why it’s so important to be proactive about finding your accommodation.
+Don’t sit around waiting – if there aren’t many places or a lot of competition, you might end up on a waiting list, which is why it’s so important to be proactive about finding your accommodation.

 How will I get my accommodation offer through clearing?